HiroyukiNaito/uniswap-universal-base/README.md

 | Vizualizer (TBD) |  |
 | Trader (TBD) |   |

-## GraphQL Query and Subscriptions
+## GraphQL Queries and Subscriptions

 It will increase for developing Vizualizer
 So far, several Query and Subscriptions are available [here](https://github.com/HiroyukiNaito/uniswap-universal-graphql#7-subscriptions)